bradbalogh/coin-flipper/ReadMe.md

 # Coin Flipper
 This is my first attempt at writing a Flipper Zero App.
-I have included both the compiled fap as well as the source code.
+I have included both the compiled fap (official 0.72.1) as well as the source code.

 Feel free to cleanup or improve my ugly C code!